 What does that mean?
 If the driver’s liability limit is $100,000, your underinsured coverage is $50,000, and the inflicted loss is $200,000, the maximum insurance settlements available would be $150,000.

 In order to procure the additional $50,000, you would need to sue the negligent driver.
 People who buy too little insurance do not always realize they can be sued beyond their policy limits.
 Cutting the plaintiff off at the insurance limit is not something the defendant can force.
 Suing beyond the insurance policy limits is one thing an attorney can do for a client.

 No Insurance Options Exist

 A difficult situation can exist when a negligent driver lacks insurance coverage and the injured person injured lacks uninsured/underinsured motorist protection.
 Filing a lawsuit to recover damages becomes the only option since there is no insurance company to file a claim with.
 The process of civil litigation could drag out for some time.
 Regardless, a civil lawsuit provides a viable means in which someone can receive compensation for injuries and property damage.

 As distasteful as it sounds, the insurance company may choose to deny an uninsured motorist claim.
 The reasons insurance company chooses not to pay can vary.
 A denied claim, however, does not mean all hope is lost.
 Customers can sue an insurance company for bad faith and on other grounds.
 Skilled lawyers may be able to defeat a backtracking insurance company in court.

 Sadly, the insurance industry has a track record for trying to get out of paying on claims.
 This is why so many suits are filed against insurance giants.
-Hiring the right attorney plays a huge role in the potential to successfully litigate against an insurance company.
+Hiring the right LA car accident attorney plays a huge role in the potential to successfully litigate against an insurance company.